auraphp/Aura.View/README.md

 ... we can `fetch()` it from within another template:

     <?php
-    // main template. assume $this->list is an array
+    // main template. assume $this->list is an array of names. foreach ($this->list as $item) {
-    // of names.
-    foreach ($this->list as $item) {
         $template_name = '_partial';
         $template_vars = array('name' => $item);
         echo $this->fetch($template_name, $template_vars);
     }

-That will run the `$template_name` template script in a separate scope, and extract the `$template_vars` array in that separate scope.
+That will run the `$template_name` template script in a separate scope, and extract the `$template_vars` array within that separate scope.

 Writing Helpers